 While SLURM supports the concept of classes and queues, Moab provides a flexible alternative queue interface system.
 In most cases, sites can create and manage queues by defining partitions within SLURM.
 Internally, these SLURM partitions are mapped to Moab classes which can then be managed and configured using Moab's CLASSCFG parameter and mdiag -c command.

 By default, SLURM systems only allow tasks from a single job to utilize the resources of a compute node.
 Consequently, when a SLURM interface is detected, Moab will automatically set the NODEACCESSPOLICY parameter to SINGLEJOB.
-To allow node sharing, the SLURM partition attribute 'Shared' should be set to FORCE in the slurm.conf as in the example below:
+To allow node sharing, the SLURM partition parameter 'Shared' should be set to FORCE in the slurm.conf as in the example below: